 Talking with your teen about consent and boundaries is the best prevention against dating violence.
 And these conversations are critical – 1 in 3 girls in the US is a victim of physical, emotional, or verbal abuse from a dating partner, and 1 in 10 high school students has been purposefully hit, slapped, or physically hurt by someone they were dating.

 Fewer than 1/3 of teens will ever tell their parents.
-Starting these conversations early are key to effective prevention and intervention.
+Starting these conversations early is key to effective prevention and intervention.

 But how do you start that conversation?
-Here a few sample questions:
+Here are a few sample questions:

 - Are your friends starting to date?
 What would you want in a relationship?

 - Has anyone (teachers, counselors, etc.) talked to you about what healthy dating relationships look like?

 - Do you see relationships that make you uncomfortable?
 Or, see behavior that you don’t like/ agree with?

 - What would you do if you thought a friend was in an abusive(or unhealthy) relationship?

 - Do you know of any people or resources you feel comfortable going to if you or a friend were in that situation?